-2.1 The Council's first LDS was approved by Government in April 2005.
-Further updates were then published in April 2010, May 2012, September 2013, May 2014, March 2015 and October 2015.
-The current LDS (published January 2018) contains updates to reflect changes in circumstances since October 2015, namely the re-evaluation of the previously approved timetable following an extended examination of the HSA DPD and a lack of available resources due to subsequent staff shortages.

-2.2 The LDS shows that the Council is intending to produce the following DPD between 2017 and 2020:
+- The Council's first LDS was approved by Government in April 2005.
+The LDS that was current for the period covered in this report (published January 2018) contains updates to reflect changes in circumstances, namely the re-evaluation of the previously approved timetable following an extended examination of the HSA DPD and a lack of available resources due to subsequent staff shortages.
+This LDS was later revised in April 2020. - The 2018 LDS shows that the Council intended to produce the Local Plan Review between 2017 and 2020.
+This timetable has slipped and the revised LDS published in 2020 set out an amended timetable.